avaframe/AvaFrame/docs/moduleIn3Utils.rst

 :channel: True - introduce channel; False - no channel
 :narrowing: True - channel is wide at start and end and narrow in the middle part; False - channel is uniform
-:topoconst: True - cut channel into original topography; False - add channel layer
+:topoAdd: True - add channel layer; False: cut channel into original topography;
-:showplot: True - show plot of generated DEM
 :flagRot: True - rotate pyramid along z-axis

 **Channel parameters:**

-:c_radius:  standard channel radius
+:cRadius:  standard channel radius
-:c_init: start and end half width of channel that is narrower in the middle part
+:cInit: start and end half width of channel that is narrower in the middle part
-:c_ff: standard deviation sigma
+:cff: standard deviation sigma
-:c_mustart: mean mu - represents upper part of the channel
+:cMustart: mean mu - represents upper part of the channel
-:c_muend: mean mu - represents lower part of the channel
+:cMuend: mean mu - represents lower part of the channel

 Get Release Area